 Students are encouraged to make an advising appointment as early as possible to develop their program of study.
 This will enable them to progress in an efficient manner toward the completion of a degree.

-All Construction Management students are strongly encouraged to take a one-semester internship.
+All Construction Management students are required to take a one-semester internship.
 Students may elect to take an additional construction concentration track class to replace the internship requirement if necessary.
 In like manner, students may elect to complete a second internship to replace one of the construction elective class requirements.

-The Construction Management (CM) academic program is supported by various construction companies including:
+The Construction Management (CM) academic program is supported by various construction companies including some of the following:

 Sponsored CM Scholarships